Algebra8/Knots/README.md

 > [[1, 2, 3], [2, 3, 1], [1, 2]]
 ```

-> Note that the Braid that was fed into the model is not included.
+> Note that the braid that was fed into the model is not included.
 The first word of the second example above is a coincidence resulting from one successful destabilize and one successful stabilize.

 #### `MarkovChain.topandas`